mauberti-bc/sims-docs/docs/getting-started/create-project.md

 Projects are the starting point for uploading and co-managing ecological data.
 All information in the Species Inventory Management System belongs to a Project.

-### Your collaborative workspace
+### Collaborative Workspaces

 A Project is a collaborative workspace containing Surveys and members.
-You can think of Projects and Surveys like folders and subfolders, respectively, and members are people with access to those subfolders.
+You can think of Projects and Surveys like folders and subfolders, respectively.
+Members are people with access to those subfolders.

 Projects are distinguished by their objectives.
 You should create a Project for every distinct set of objectives that you have, such as monitoring the size of a specific caribou or grizzly bear population over multiple years.

 ### Organize related Surveys

 Projects don't directly store ecological data.
-Instead, they contain one or more Surveys, which _do_ store ecological data.
-A Survey can only belong to one Project and should contribute to that Project's objectives, as described in the Project's metadata.
+Instead, they contain Surveys that _do_ store ecological data.
+A Survey can only belong to one Project and should contribute to its Project's objectives, as described in the Project's metadata.

-If the scope of your Project changes, you can update your Project's objectives.
+If the scope of your Project changes, you can always update your Project's objectives.
 You can also move Surveys between different Projects to restructure how your data are organized.

 {: .note }